offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 * `[94.1]`
 * `[59.2]`

 The experimental spectrum above was for the linear peptide NQY.
-Taking the groups that have at least 2 occurrences reveals that all amino acids are captured for NQY:
+Taking the groups that have at least 2 occurrences reveals that all amino acid masses are captured for NQY:

  * `[113.9, 115.1]` (mass of N is 114)
  * `[162.9, 163.0]` (mass of Q is 163)